epluno/modus-operandi/docs/network_administration/index.md

 ### Project Repositories

 Project repositories are stored on [GitHub](https://github.com/orgs/epluno/dashboard) and [GitLab](https://gitlab.com/epluno).
 Its important to push all projects you're working on to the remote repositories for shared access and so its backed up.

 ### General

 Documents, images, and other files are stored on shared Google Drives.
 By keeping files on google drive it allows shared access and its backed up.

+## Authentication

+We use SSH keys for authentication for server access and github repositories.

+- SSH keys are very secure and prevent vulnerabilities from poor or reused passwords.
+- By only using SSH keys, we ensure only apporved devices have access.
+- Using SSH keys is more convienet because you don't have to enter your password every time you login.

 ## Docker Integration